kevinsmet/cegeka-kata/stories.md

 # Red7

-Red7 is card game released in 2014 that features 'Hand Management', 'Player Elimination' and 'Set Collection' mechanisms.
+Red7 is card gameInitializer released in 2014 that features 'Hand Management', 'Player Elimination' and 'Set Collection' mechanisms.
-The game components consist of 49 cards, numbered from 1 to 7 in 7 different colors.
+The gameInitializer components consist of 49 cards, numbered from 1 to 7 in 7 different colors.
-Over the course of the game, players build a set of cards in front of them (their 'palette').
+Over the course of the gameInitializer, players build a set of cards in front of them (their 'palette').
 There is always an active rule (eg: the player with the most even cards in their palette is the winner).

 During their turn, a player has to make sure he beats all other players.
 He can do this by adding a card to his palette or by changing the rule (or doing both).
-If he finds no way to build the best palette during his turn, he is eliminated from the game.
+If he finds no way to build the best palette during his turn, he is eliminated from the gameInitializer.
 Players keep on taking turns until only one player is left.
 That player is then crowned the winner.